davidgiven/fluxengine/doc/using.md

     geometry will be autodetected if left unspecified.
 For input files you normally have to specify it.

+	If one image track does not map directly onto on physical track, you can change this with `:o=1:t=2`: `o` specifies the offset, and `t` specifies the step.
+So, with this format, cylinder 1 in the image will be written to track 3 on the disk.

   - `.ldbs`: John Elliott's [LDBS disk image format](http://www.seasip.info/Unix/LibDsk/ldbs.html), which is consumable by the [libdsk](http://www.seasip.info/Unix/LibDsk/) suite of